Mather senior heading home to Chicago after being released from immigration detention

 A Mather High School senior detained by federal agents with his mother in March is heading back home to Chicago.

-Ricardo Navarrete, 18, appeared for a bond hearing in immigration court Tuesday morning and was expected to be released from federal custody by the evening, according to Kelli Fennell, an attorney for the family.
+Ricardo Navarrete, 18, appeared for a bond hearing in immigration court Tuesday morning and was later released from federal custody, according to Kelli Fennell, an attorney for the family.

 “We’re happy that he is on the way home to be reunited with his family,” Fennell said in an emailed statement.